christianfj/transgenebuilder/README.md

 You can access the latest verison on: https://wormbuilder.org/transgenebuilder/

+# Note
+- Due to file size limitation on Github, please download the codon scoring data from wormbuilder.org/GLODB and paste the file inside the /bin directory

 # License
 This repository and its content is under the MIT License